alokora/g_2048/README.md

+g2048

 Direction Value	1	2	3	4
-Move to perform	Left	Down	Right	Up
+Move to perform	Left	Down	Right	Up.

 Enter n to play in finite steps denoting the number of moves in the input.
 Next
-N
+n
  lines contain an integer
 {
 1